 How to Make Beef Tips in Mushroom Gravy

-Sprinkle flour over the mushrooms and steak, then mix and stir for 1 minute until the flour is absorbed.
+- Gravy: Sprinkle flour over the mushrooms, then mix and stir for 1 minute until the flour is absorbed.
 Slowly add the beef broth to the skillet.
 Slowly whisk in Worcestershire sauce and continue to whisk until the sauce is smooth and no lumps appear.
 Bring your mixture to a simmer and cook for 2 minutes or until the sauce has thickened.

 Combine and Serve: Stir the beef tips back into the skillet.
 Give them a good stir to coat them with the sauce.
 Continue to cook for a minute or until beef tips are heated through.
 Remove it from the heat.
 Sprinkle the dish with parsley and serve.

 How Do You Make Tender Beef Tips?